How to Ride a Balance Bike Guide + Video

 Always remember that learning to ride a bike is different for every child.
 Some may take a bit longer than others to lose the wobbles and gain more confidence.
 It's important to be patient and supportive, and make sure your child feels confident before moving on to the next stage.
 After all, it's not a race? yet!

-So that's how you can teach your kids to ride using a balance bike.
-It's a really simple and natural process that kids will love, and a great skill that will stay with them for the rest of their lives.
+Learning to ride a balance bike is a really simple and natural process that kids will love, and a great skill that will stay with them for the rest of their cycling lives.
 Pop in to your local Halfords store or visit us online to find the right balance bike for your little one!Shop balance bikes online